nikpiao-dev/my-projects/README.md

-# My Project

 Welcome to **my-project**!

 This repository is a personal coding portfolio built through lessons and challenges on the [Codédex](https://www.codedex.io) platform.

 ## 📁 Folder Structure